Childhood Arc ~ I'm Quite Knowledgeable! ~

 "… Poison, respond to my magical power — Create Poison."

-She prayed for the weakest possible poison… it was just a test.
+She focused on creating the weakest possible poison… this was just a test, after all.

 Immediately afterward, a clear liquid gently appeared above her hand.
 Then, pulled by gravity, it fell with a splash.